 12. BB Cream

-I discovered this BB cream this year and it’s amazing!
+I discovered this BB cream (found on Amazon) this year and it’s amazing!
 It moisturizes and conceals in one.

 Sometimes being a new mom means way less time to do things like put on a makeup so having a simple product you can literally just put on like lotion to make you feel a little bit more put together is amazing!